-Critical Needs: Increased funding to remove dense infestations in eastern Everglades region; improved methods for revegetating southern Glades marl soils with native vegetation after removal of shoebutton ardisia; and monitoring to identify new populations.
+Critical Needs: A comprehensive feasibility study on the potential for biological control is needed.
+Increased funding to remove dense infestations in eastern Everglades region, improved revegetation methods after removal of shoebutton ardisia, development of a biological control agent, and monitoring to identify new populations also are required.